Nutrition Intuition: Can you Trust Your Gut to Guide Your Appetite?

 Your gut is home to trillions of microorganisms, collectively known as the gut microbiota.
 This diverse community of microbes can produce signalling molecules and metabolites that affect the brain and appetite regulation.
 Imbalances in the gut microbiota, known as dysbiosis, can impact appetite and metabolism.
 Some studies have linked specific gut bacteria to appetite control.

-5. Diet and Nutrient Composition:
+5. Diet and nutrient composition:

 The types of foods consumed can naturally impact the gut-brain connection.
 For example, high-fibre foods can promote feelings of fullness and proteins can promote feelings of satiation, while foods high in sugar or highly processed can lead to rapid peaks and troughs in blood sugar, affecting appetite regulation.